Terms of Service - Trooli

 1.5 The Price Guide sets out current pricing information.
 This includes the Tariff (billed for the month ahead unless we say otherwise), one-off charges, usage charges (billed after use), and any other charges for the Trooli Services provided to you or to someone who is authorised by you.
 All these charges will be added to your bill.

 1.6 One-off charges.
-Delivery charges, router fee, connection, activation and installation charges may apply.
+Delivery charges, Router fee, connection, activation and installation charges may apply.
 You will be informed of these charges (if they apply) when you order the Services.

 1.7 You will take a Home Broadband Service or a Business Broadband Service, and this will be stated clearly in your Service Confirmation.
-You must not use Home Broadband Services wholly or mainly for business purposes.

-• Provide details of existing Internet Service Provider and Current Download Speed to Trooli
+• The existing Internet Service Provider

-• Approve DCMS order validation via DCMS email
+• Approve DCMS order validation via DCMS e-mail

-• Approve DCMS service activation validation via email
+• Approve DCMS Service Activation validation via e-mail.

-2.3 In some instances, customers may also be required to be audited by DCMS by either a short visit to the premises or via video call.
+2.3 In some instances, Customers may also be required to be audited by DCMS by either a short visit to the premises or via video call.

 2.5 Unfortunately, failure to follow these steps may lead to: